srt3000/srt3000/README.md

 💬 Ask me about anything and everything!

-📫 How to reach me: email me to sreejithsrt1@gmail.com
+📫 How to reach me: email me at sreejithsrt1@gmail.com

 ⚡ Fun fact: I love meeting new people, eating food and travelling!